 III.
-David ends with an affirmation of hope (14-17).
+End with an affirmation of hope (14-17).

 David ends his song by contrasting what his enemy is doing and what he plans to do.
-Notice first his enemy in verses 14-15, "They return at evening, snarling[13] like dogs, and prowl about the city.
+Notice first his enemy in verses 14-15, "They return at evening, snarling14 like dogs, and prowl about the city.
 They wander about for food and howl if not satisfied."
 What's the enemy doing?